markusmauch/homeassistant-addons/keyble-mqtt/README.md

 - username: The MQTT user name
 - password: The MQTT password
 - auto_disconnect_time: The auto disconnection time *in seconds* of the keyble command
-- poll_interval: The polling time to retrieve the current state of the lock *in minutes*
+- poll_interval: The polling time to retrieve the current state of the lock *in seconds*

 Please follow the procedure described [here](https://github.com/oyooyo/keyble#keyble-registeruser) to obtain the user id and key.